 Definition and differences with Layer 1

-Layer 1 designates the main layer of a blockchain, like Ethereum or Bitcoin.
-It is on this layer that all transactions are saved and verified.
-The verification of a transaction consists in validating that it respects the rules of the network, such as the availability of funds, the authorization of the digital signature and the absence of double expenditure.
-Validators (or minors) on Layer 1 are based on these rules and consensus mechanisms, such as proof of work ( Proof of Work ) or proof of stake ( of Proof of Stake ), to confirm or reject a transaction.
+Layer 1 refers to the main layer of a blockchain , such as Ethereum or Bitcoin.
+It is on this layer that all transactions are recorded and verified.
+Verifying a transaction involves confirming that it complies with the network rules, such as the availability of funds, the authorization of the digital signature, and the absence of double-spending.
+Validators ( or miners) on Layer 1 rely on these rules and consensus mechanisms, such as Proof of Work Work or Proof Proof of Stake , to confirm or reject a transaction.

-However, the Layer 1 has limits in terms of scalability.
-Ethereum , for example, can treat around 15 transactions per second ( TPS ), which quickly becomes insufficient when thousands of dApp S DEFI services request the network.
-During periods of high demand, transaction costs increased considerably.
-Layer 2 solutions intervene.
+However, Layer 1 has limitations in terms of scalability.
+Ethereum , for example, can process approximately 15 transactions per second ( TPS ), which quickly becomes insufficient when thousands of dApps dApp DeFi services are Layer 2 solutions come in.

-The Layer 2 is an additional layer based on the main blockchain (Layer 1) but treats transactions externally to relieve the latter.
-Once the transactions have been processed, they are subjected to the Layer 1 in the form of lots or summaries, thus reducing the load on the main network and reducing costs.
+Layer 2 is an additional layer that relies on the main blockchain (Layer 1) but processes transactions externally to relieve the load on the main network.
+Once processed, transactions are submitted to Layer 1 as batches or summaries, thus reducing the load on the main network and lowering fees.

-Why did the Layer 2 emerge as a solution?
+Why did Layer 2 emerge as a solution?

-With the exponential development of dApp S and DEFI services Ethereum network has quickly reached its limits.
-Transactions became not only slower, but also expensive, making certain applications not very viable.
+With the exponential growth of dApps dApp DeFi services Ethereum network quickly reached its limits.
+Transactions became not only slower but also more expensive, making some applications unviable.

-Layer 2 solutions, in particular rollups and sidechains , have been developed to meet these pressing needs.
-They increase the processing capacity of transactions while maintaining much lower costs, making the blockchain more accessible.
+Layer 2 solutions, particularly rollups and sidechains , were developed to address these pressing needs.
+They increase transaction processing capacity while keeping costs much lower, thus making blockchain more accessible.

 The different types of Layer 2 solutions